A554551N/RPGNotebook/7thSea/Avalon.md

 - [[Saoirse]] is a privateer with an affiliation to Queen Elaine's Sea Dogs
 	- [[Saoirse]]'s family are Avalonian and live outside of Carleon.
 - [[Mr Morton]] is [[Sidhe]], and currently serves as a spy abroad for Queen Elaine.
+- [[Baronet Bartram Sumner]] is from here and works for the Sea Dogs as Chief Provisioner